 1/2 cup shredded Cheddar or American cheese (2 oz)

 Heat oven to 400°F. Spray 10 regular-size muffin cups with no-stick cooking spray.
-In 10-inch skillet, cook beef over medium heat 8 to 10 minutes, stirring occasionally, until thoroughly cooked; drain.
-Stir in barbecue sauce, onion and brown sugar.
+In a 10-inch skillet, cook beef over medium heat for 8 to 10 minutes, stirring occasionally, until thoroughly cooked; drain.
+Stir in barbecue sauce, onion, and brown sugar.
 Cook 1 minute to blend flavors, stirring constantly.

 Separate dough into 10 biscuits.
 Place 1 biscuit in each muffin cup.
-Firmly press in bottom and up sides, forming 1/4-inch rim over edge of cup.
+Firmly press in bottom and up sides, forming a 1/4-inch rim over the edge of the cup.
 Spoon about 1/4 cup beef mixture into each biscuit-lined cup.
 Sprinkle each with cheese.

-Bake 10 to 12 minutes or until edges of biscuits are golden brown.
+Bake 10 to 12 minutes or until the edges of the biscuits are golden brown.
 Cool 1 minute; remove from muffin cups.